-Dr Julia Leininger is the Chair of the research programme, “Transformation of political (dis-) order”, at the German Development Institute/Deutsches Institut für Entwicklungs-politik (GDI/DIE).
-The GDI is one of the leading research institutions and think tanks for global development and international cooperation worldwide.
-Dr Leininger is an outstanding expert on international support to democracy whose work covers numerous aspects at the interface of political regimes, social cohesion and sustainability.
+Dr Julia Leininger leads the research department “Transformation of political (dis-) order”, at IDOS, the German Institute of Development and Sustainability (formerly German Development Institute).
+IDOS is a world-leading research institute and think tank for global development and international cooperation.
+Dr Leininger is an outstanding expert on international support to democracy whose work covers numerous aspects at the interface of political regimes, social cohesion and sustainability

 Dr Leininger has developed her distinguished profile as an expert in international democracy since 2003.
 She has led various policy-oriented research projects which analysed different facets of international democracy support, in particular the effectiveness of democracy support in fragile contexts, the role of value orientations for democracy support, and inequality and autocratisation.
 Being a comparative analyst, her work focuses on African politics and is open to comparisons with other world regions.